pstat197/vignette-linearregression-ts/README.md

 # vignette-linearregression-ts
-Time Series Linear Regression vignette for PSTAT 197A
+Vignette on Linear Regression with Time Series for PSTAT 197A in Fall 2025